DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 * advice about what to do if you do not have English, maths and science qualifications of grade 4 GCSE standard

-### Find and apply for a teacher training course
+### How to find and apply for a teacher training course

-[Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) that lead to QTS by region, subject and age group.
+First, use [Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) to search for courses that lead to QTS by region, subject and age group.

+Then, you’ll be guided to [Apply for teacher training](https://www.gov.uk/apply-for-teacher-training), which allows you to submit an application.

 ### If you do not have a university degree